 We understand that patients and their families may have many questions regarding our services, policies, and procedures.

-Your dog’s eligibility depends on factors such as overall health, type of disease, ability to find a donor and prior treatment history.
+Your dog’s eligibility depends on factors such as overall health and type of disease.
 A consultation with our oncology team is necessary to determine suitability.

-Yes, HSCTs are available for dogs of all breeds as long as they meet the necessary health criteria.
+Yes, BMT's are available for dogs of all breeds as long as they meet the necessary health criteria.
 Dogs as small as 5 kg can also be eligible.

 Your dog’s stay typically ranges from 2.5 to 4 weeks, including time for monitoring and recovery.